-International fellowship programs are an excellent way to see the world, learn valuable lessons and get someone else to pay for it all.
-Many fellowships are tied to current degree-seeking students and researchers, therefore, you might reasonably assume that when you read “fellowship” you need to be in school.
+International fellowship programs are an excellent way to see the world and learn valuable lessons while others pay for it.
+I once believed that all fellowships are for current degree-seeking students and researchers, therefore not something I could qualify for after graduation.
+You might also reasonably assume that when you read “fellowship,” you need to be in school.
 This is not true.
 There are many professional fellowships, as well as opportunities for mid-career international education and research.

 Here are a few programs from which I have personal experience.
-I’m happy to offer tips for applying to these, and would love for you to expand this list by leaving a comment below or reaching me at @judsonlmoore!
+I’m happy to offer tips for applying to these, and I would love to expand this list if you leave a comment below with any other programs that should be on it.

-Check out Cleopatra to Coretta, the project I got to work on with this fellowship!
+Check out Cleopatra to Coretta, the project I got to work on due to this fellowship.

+This is the fellowship for you if you want to study and work in the field of peace and conflict resolution!
 Rotary International has invested in peace leaders for generations.
-The Rotary Peace Fellowship offers a fully funded master’s degree program at one of several partner universities around the world.
-If you want to study and work in the field of peace and conflict resolution, this is the fellowship for you!
-Write a comment below and I can help connect you with your local Rotary Club to get you started.
-Learn more.
+The Rotary Peace Fellowship offers a fully-funded master’s degree program at one of several partner universities worldwide.
+Write a comment below, and I can help connect you with your local Rotary Club to get you started.

-Focusing on transatlantic issues, this 1-year opportunity is for early and mid-career professionals with a demonstrated interest in advancing international relations.
-After a crash course in the German language, participants are placed in jobs at participating organizations around Germany.
-The included housing, stipend, and even a bonus to support your accompanying family will make sure you don’t have too much stress while you grow with this amazing fellowship!
-Learn more.
+Focused on transatlantic issues, this 1-year opportunity is for early and mid-career professionals with a demonstrated interest in advancing international relations.
+After a crash course in German, participants get placed in jobs at participating organizations around Germany.
+The included housing, stipend, and even a bonus to support your accompanying family will make sure you don’t have too much stress while growing with this fantastic fellowship.

-This esteemed fellowship offers research, study and teaching opportunities for Americans almost anywhere in the world.
-Likewise, they accept applicants from all over the world to come study in the USA.
-The opportunities here are seemingly endless and applicants are offered a high degree of flexibility in proposing their area of study and geographic assignment.
-If you want to write your own ticket and work autonomously in pursuit of your advanced degree, start here.
-Learn more.
+This esteemed fellowship offers research, study, and teaching opportunities for Americans almost anywhere in the world.
+Likewise, they accept applicants from all over the world to study in the USA.
+The possibilities here are seemingly endless, and applicants have a high degree of flexibility in proposing their area of study and geographic assignment.
+If you want to write your ticket and work autonomously to pursue your advanced degree, start here.

 If you’re interested in longer-term sustainable international development, this is a great twofer.
-Enroll in a participating master’s degree program and after your course work, the Peace Corps will send you into the field for your thesis research.
-Upon completion of the program, you will have a master’s degree and be awarded federal NCE status (Non-Competitive Eligibility) which will, in addition to the amazing Peace Corps experience, place you high on everyone’s hiring list!
-Learn more.
+Enroll in a participating master’s degree program, and after your course work, the United States Peace Corps will send you into the field for your thesis research.
+Upon completing the program, you will have a master’s degree and federal NCE status (Non-Competitive Eligibility), which will, in addition to the incredible Peace Corps experience, place you high on everyone’s hiring list!

 Here are a bunch of great opportunities exclusively in Germany